bappasahabapi/bappasahabapi/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=comfortaa&color=016EEA&size=20&width=300&lines=I+am+Bappa+Saha;I+am+a+Programmer;I+am+a+MERN+Stack+Developer;I+am+a+Full+Stack+Developer)](https://git.io/typing-svg)

 **Hello,**
 I am **Bappa Saha**, currently working as a **Software Engineer** at [Spectrum Engineering Consortium (Pvt.)
 Ltd.](https://www.spectrum-bd.com/).
 I specialize in developing and maintaining software solutions, collaborating with cross-functional teams to deliver high-quality products for small and medium-sized enterprises.

-I am a passionate front-end developer from 🇧🇩 Bangladesh and a **Content Creator** on [YouTube](https://www.youtube.com/watch?v=ov5eTtZuQLI).
-Additionally, I serve as an **ICT Instructor** at [বন্দি পাঠশালা](https://www.bondipathshala.com.bd).
+Additionally, I serve as an **ICT Instructor** at [বন্দি পাঠশালা](https://www.bondipathshala.com.bd) and **Content Creator** on [YouTube](https://www.youtube.com/watch?v=ov5eTtZuQLI).
 I've completed my undergrad on Computer Science & Engineering at [RMSTU](https://rmstu.ac.bd/).
-Besides tech I'm also fairly invested in movies, reading, playing and travelling .

-**Most of my time** is spent coding outstanding projects or recording tutorials to share knowledge and inspire others.
+Besides tech I'm also fairly invested in movies, reading, playing and travelling .**Most of my time** is spent coding outstanding projects or recording tutorials to share knowledge and inspire others.

 > 💡 I'm open to new opportunities in the domain of frontend engineering, systems, and micro-services.